kenanb/kenanb-blog/_posts/2024-01-04-x86-insn-encoding.md

 [^1]: I am not very experienced in assembly.
 If you find errors, please report in the blog's [Issues page][report].
 [^2]: In fact, a lot of the encoding complexity comes from 64-bit instruction set.
 When looking at an 32-bit executable, [this document on x86 encoding][encoding-real-x86-insn] is an easier reference.
-[^3]: The reference has a [geek mode][x86-insn-ref-geek-b8], which is both a bit more cryptic, and but precise:
+[^3]: The reference has a [geek mode][x86-insn-ref-geek-b8], which is a bit more cryptic, but also more precise.
 [^4]: Default operand size is 32 bits for x86.
 And when code targeting x86 is run in x86-64, it runs in ["compatibility mode", which uses x86 encoding][wikipedia-x86-64-opmodes].
-So the operand size is still 32 bits.
-In fact, even in 64-bit mode, default operand size is 32 bits, while the address size is 64 bits.
+So the operand size is, again, 32 bits.
+In fact, even in 64-bit mode, default operand size is still 32 bits, while the address size is 64 bits.

 [report]: https://github.com/kenanb/kenanb-blog/issues
 [encoding-real-x86-insn]: http://www.c-jump.com/CIS77/CPU/x86/lecture.html